arjunsridhar12345/AIBSOPT/Software/Analysis/README.md

 The files are meant to be used in the following order:

-1. `preprocessing_app.py` (PyQt app) - use rotation and translation to perform rough alignment of the OPT volume
+1. `TC_make_color_volume.py` (PyQt app) - unzips "resampled_images.zip" and combines the color volumes into "resampled_color_volume.npy" for the annotation step
-2. `opt_volume_creator.py` (script) - the alignment parameters from step 1 are used to generate a 3D volume (in Drishti format) from a series of TIFFs
-3. `registration_app.py` (PyQt app) - manual selection of key points used for registration
-4. `annotation_app.py` (PyQt app) - manual annotation of probe tracks
+2. `annotation_app.py` (PyQt app) - manual annotation of probe tracks - modified from the original to read the .npy file and plot a colored volume
-5. `volume_registration.py` (script) - use the outputs of the registration and annotation apps to extract CCF structure ids along the probe tracks
-6. `align_to_physiology.py` (script) - extract physiological markers from the raw Neuropixels data
+3. `TC_align_to_ephys.py` (script) - use the outputs of the annotation app to extract CCF structure ids along the probe tracks and extract physiological markers from the raw Neuropixels data
-7. `refinement_app.py` (PyQt app) - adjust the structure boundaries based on physiological landmarks
+4. `refinement_app.py` (PyQt app) - adjust the structure boundaries based on physiological landmarks
+5. `TC_save_locations.py` (script) - adds CCF coordinates and locations to each "probe_info.json" file in the experiment

 ## Installation (using conda)